-A badly written resume with grammatical mistakes is a big turn off – the candidate does not have the right language skills and if so, has not put in the effort.
-Either way, that’s a bad step to start with for the candidate.
+A badly written resume with grammatical mistakes is a big turn off – the candidate does not have the right language skills and has clearly not even bothered to take advantage of Grammarly free trial and submit proofread resume.
+They obviously haven’t put in the effort and it’s a bad step to start with for the candidate.
 It is good to keep this in mind while hiring employees.

 Getting back to pre-screening, individual filter criteria will vary and biases will slip in.

 Went to the same college as I did.
 He gets a bigger weight, worked at a company I admired, gets a higher weight, is from the same town I grew up in?
 Has the same last name as my aunt?
 Has some projects that I always wanted to work on?
 You get the drift.
 How do we make this process consistent?

 How does the organization define a set of filters that apply across a JD and across all positions?
 Can machines do it better?
 How about getting a set of rules that apply that a machine can sign for applicability and score based on a weightage system.

 The benefit of consistency and filtering by the same rules far outweigh the advantages of finding the diamond in the rough.
 And trust me you cannot find diamonds in the rough by looking at resumes.
 So, let the machine do the job more efficiently and without biases.

 There are multiple HR software in the market which will lend a helping hand in the same.